mhopk19/GRIDPredict/README.md

 # Folders

 ## Classes
-contains reoccuring classes that are useful for data-processing
+contains reoccuring classes that are useful for data-processing.
+One of the most important files in this folder is the utils.py file, which contains many utilities for manipulating graphs, including (draw_graphs.py)

 ## Input
 csv data

 ## Networks
 contains classes and utilities for specific PGM methods

 # Executables